So you do not necessarily want a job in television but you are keen to get a story, feature, book, product or person on the screen.

 Each production will have its own production cycle.
 ‘This Morning’ has a day team for each day of the week.
 They work on a weekly cycle and most producers will try and plan a couple of weeks ahead.
 They will have a running order for the next show the day after their last show which then gives them four working days to set them up, write briefs and scripts.

 Topical features will most likely be added in by the news team.
 If you have a particular date in mind for an item (say an anniversary, launch date etc) for some reason then you should ideally try and get your idea to the production at least two weeks before, if not earlier (don’t make it too early or the team may forget about that brilliant idea you sent in – or at least remind them nearer the time).

-Obviously if an idea or story is truly brilliant, topical and relevant it will be accepted at any time (but if it’s that good the chances are you are Max Clifford and will have several productions fighting to have it first!)
+Obviously if an idea or story is truly brilliant, topical and relevant it will be accepted at any time.

 If your idea/expert/book lends itself to a mini-series of some sort then lead times are much longer.
 Films are one of the more expensive elements of a live show and there is less of it as financial pressures rise.
 However, show like BBC’s ‘The One Show’ and ITV’s ‘This Morning’ still produce features and strands (pre-recorded mini series) on tape.
 Obviously the sort of subject that would end up on tape is the sort of subject you cannot as easily or effectively do in studio – ie the likes of travel, gardening, parenting etc.

 How a Feature gets from Idea to Screen

 If you want to get your idea on television it has to have real content – trying to hide a weak idea behind a whacky format will generally get spotted.